Get the most out of your shell

 ncurses interface that displays useful information and colors.
 A standard

-is as the default pager, for example for viewing man
+place for most is as the default pager, for example for viewing man pages.

 export PAGER=most